slSeanWU/descript-audio-codec/README.md

 <p align="center">
 <img src="./assets/comparsion_stats.png" alt="Comparison of compressions approaches.
 Our model achieves a higher compression factor compared to all baseline methods.
 Our model has a ~90x compression factor compared to 32x compression factor of EnCodec and 64x of SoundStream.
 Note that we operate at a target bitrate of 8 kbps, whereas EnCodec operates at 24 kbps and SoundStream at 6 kbps.
 We also operate at 44.1 kHz, whereas EnCodec operates at 48 kHz and SoundStream operates at 24 kHz." width=35%></p>

+## TinyML F24

+`samples` directory contains 10 enviromental, music, and speech audio files.
+Used for initial testing purposes.

+`scripts` directory
+- `evaluate_fad.py`: code for FAD evaluation metric.
+- `evaluate_pesq.py`: code for PESQ evaluation metric.
+- `prune_and_profile.py`: standalone script for evaluating pruned models for efficiency and performance.
+- `pruning.ipynb`: exploration of channel wising pruning of the DAC model.
+- `quantization.ipynb`: exploration of quantization of the DAC model.
+- `resnet_pruning.py`: standalone script for pruning conv channels in each resnet independently + sensitivity analysis of each Resnet.

+`pruning` directory features a better way to handle Resnets than explored in `scripts`.
+Instead of treating each resnet independently, which caused a lot of layers to not be pruned, we keep track of channels that are pruned and pad the results with 0's to preserve output dimensions and order.

 ## Usage